 - How perfectly do you have to build a house so that it will become a single brick?

-- How well do you have to write to change an entire dictionary into a single word?
+- How well do you have to write an entire dictionary to change it into a single word?

 - What would you have to do to change an entire symphony into a single note?